Alvin-luo/OPN_simplify/README.md

 # OPN_simplify
-Simplified version of OPNS calculation
+This is a simplified version of OPNS calculation. \
+Some calculation functions in the initial code need to be further simplified.